Theldus/nanvix/README.md

   ```

 ## LICENSE AND MAINTAINERS

-Nanvix is a free software that is under the GPL V3 license and is
+This fork is a free software that is under the GPL V3 license, originally
-maintained by Pedro H. Penna.
-Any questions or suggestions send
-him an email: <pedrohenriquepenna@gmail.com>

-Join our mailing list at https://groups.google.com/d/forum/nanvix
+created by Pedro H. Penna, and now maintained by me, Davidson Francis.